 At home and abroad there is a crying demand for peace.
-People are sick and tire of war and conflict, whether "dirty" or "clean", "hot" or "cold" or lukewarm.
+People are sick and tired of war and conflict, whether "dirty" or "clean' "hot" or "cold" or lukewarm.
 They want an end to struggles for power, for influence and advantage, among a few big nations.

 In many parts of the world where poverty, illness, and misery have been the lot of the common people for countless centuries, people are astir with longing for some of the comforts and better things of life.
-Probably the most remarkable phenomenon of our age is the vase disparity between levels of technological progress in various countries - some parts of the world rushing headlong into the atomic and space age, while others are still eking out a meager living with stick hoes and traveling in buffalo carts.
+Probably the most remarkable phenomenon of our age is the vast disparity between levels of technological progress in various countries -- some parts of the world rushing headlong into the atomic and space age, while others are still eking out a meager living with stick hoes and traveling in buffalo carts.
 This is a maladjustment that could be explosive if not corrected.
 Progress everywhere must be brought into closer harmony.

-Peace and progress - the achievement of one and the stimulation of the other - are two of the prime obligations that we must meet if we are to be true to ourselves and just to all men.
-They are obligations of people to people, and they must be comprehended as such, or we can badly miss our mark.
+Peace and progress -- the achievement of one and the stimulation of the other - are two of the prime obligations that we must meet if we are to be true to ourselves and just to all men.
+They are obligations of "people to people", and they must be comprehended as such, or we can badly miss our mark.
 To treat these aims of our policy as governmental problems, rather than as relationships of the most personal sort, is to invite continued failure and perhaps catastrophe.
 Yet sadly enough, there are few signs that our present errors are soon to be corrected.
+Jan 11 vio 10 Jan and Tangid and

-Let us first look at the question of peace - more specifically, of disarmament.
+Let us first look at the question of peace -- more specifically, of disarmament.
 For the State Department; the Department of Defense, and the Atomic Energy Commission, this is a "problem".
 These agencies know that people around the globe are terribly interested in disarmament, but how to cope with this fact is, to them, only another phase of the "problem".
+The Tuo asserts of the problem ".
+The Tuo asserts of t

-The Atomic Energy Commission and the Defense Department do really fine jobs much of the time, in carrying out their technical responsibilities.
+The Atomic Energy Commission and the Defense Department do really fine jobs in carrying our their technical responsibilities.

-The AEC for instance, has done a competent job in the scientific and technological development of atomic energy and nuclear weapons, but it does not see these weapons clearly in their essentially human context, The AEC spokesmen want to develop so-called "clean" nuclear weapons in the interests of humanity.
+The AEC for instance, has done a competent job in the scientific and technological development of atomic energy and nuclear weapons, but it does not see these weapons clearly in their essentially human context.
+The AEC spokesmen want to develop so-called "clean" nuclear weapons in the interests of humanity.
 The AEC does not seem to realize that the felt needs of the people here and now, do not fall into the "clean weapons" category.
-It does not realize that, in the interests of people rather than of some remote, abstract humanity, it would be far better to formulate methods of controlling and inspecting atomic armaments now than it would be to clean them up, which in essence means only to focus their destructiveness and make them, as Secretary Dulles puts it, more "useful" militarily.
+It does not realize that, in the interests of people rather than of some remote, abstract of people rather than of some remote, abstract humanity, it would be far better to formulate methods of controlling and inspecting atomic armaments now than it would be to clean them up, which in essence means only to focus their destructiveness and make them, as Secretary Dulles puts it, more "useful" militarily.

 The Defense Department, too, is affected by the same limited perspective.
-It views modern weapons as problems in military science and strategy, neglecting their impact on the delicate framework of human relationships.
+It views modern weapons as problems in "military" as science and strategy", neglecting their impact on the delicate framework of human relationships.
 To be sure, the Pentagon's task is military defense.
 It wants to expand and improve armaments, not throw them into the scrap heap.
+100 . suordassib smooth uso "smaldorg